edwinkipchumba/Pizza-Hub/README.md

 2. CSS : Styling the webpages.
 3. Bootstrap : For responsive websites.
 4. Javascript: for interactive webpages.
-5. Uikit: for responsiveness.
-6. jQuery - used with javascript for interactive webpage
+5. jQuery - used with javascript for interactive webpage

 ## Support and contact details
  Feel free to contact me incase of any issue or questions, ideas and concern towards the same.